Words That Rhyme With Different

 • Rhymes based on the vowel sound (/ɪ/): Words ending in sounds like "-it," "-in," or "-ip" might offer near rhymes.
 Examples include: militant, spirit, limit, and within.
 The final consonant sounds differ, but the shared vowel sound creates a sense of rhyme.

 • Rhymes based on the final consonant cluster (/nt/): Words ending in "-ent" or "-unt" could be considered near rhymes.
-However, the vowel sounds significantly differ, so the effect depends highly on context and rhythm.
+On the flip side, the vowel sounds significantly differ, so the effect depends highly on context and rhythm.
 This category highlights how subjective the interpretation of near rhyme can be.

 • Rhymes based on stress and rhythm: Sometimes, the rhythmic similarity between two words can create a sense of rhyme, even if the individual sounds don't match exactly.
 The emphasis placed on a certain syllable might bring out the similarity, even if it's subtle.